apify/apify-docs/sources/platform/actors/running/input_and_output.md

 ## Output

-While the input object provides a way to instruct actors, the actors can also generate an output, usually stored in its default [dataset](../../storage/dataset), but some additional files might be stored in its [key-value store](../../storage/key-value-store).
-Always read the actor's README to learn more about its output.
+While the input object provides a way to instruct Actors, an Actor can also generate an output, usually stored in its default [dataset](../../storage/dataset), but some additional files might be stored in its [key-value store](../../storage/key-value-store).
+Always read the Actor's README to learn more about its output.

 > For more details about storages, visit the [storage](../../storage/index.md) section.